 4 Survival Tips for Sending Your Child Off to College

 Not to worry, though, as we’ve got you covered with some practical survival tips for sending your child off to college.
-These tips will benefit you and them.
+Whether your child is off to attend college halfway across the country or is taking the exciting leap to and attending an international boarding schools, these top tips can help prepare both you and your child as they take their first steps into adulthood and independence.

 1) Help Them to Set Up Their Living Quarters